RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 The bottom line: Do the ESC programming and calibration first.
 If the OpenROV misbehaves, re-check programming and calibration before considering other solutions.

-_Photo acknowledgement: ESC photos that appear in this article were created by OpenROV and made available at http://openrov.com.
+_Photo acknowledgement: ESC and circuit board photos that appear in this article were created by OpenROV and made available at [http://openrov.com](http://openrov.com).
 Thank you OpenROV team!_